 As companies standardized on these warehouses, they became the central store for business data, models, and key metrics (e.g: ARR and LTV).
 Naturally, analysts responsible for these metrics started to see the potential within the warehouse as a means for activating their own workflows and projects.
 With the warehouse as the source of truth, reverse ETL empowers analysts to use SQL as both an access layer AND as an action layer.

-The Role of Data Analyst and Data Engineers
+The Role of a Data Analyst and Data Engineers

 There are some pipelines that data engineers are always going to be responsible for, but analysts and other SQL-enabled team members (ex: RevOps) likely have the most context for creating pipelines that push to tools they use.
 This frees up time for Data Engineers to focus on their core competency: pipelines necessary for data modeling and maintaining the data warehouse as the single source of truth.
 With data engineers setting up the models and schema, analysts can leverage their work for business value (which includes syncing those models into business tools).